-Below are a few holiday proofing suggestion to protect your tree, your home and your pet:
+Below are a handful of Christmas and other festive holiday proofing suggestions to protect your tree, your home and your pet:

 Plan ahead, be proactive and use common sense when it comes to the holidays and your puppy.
 To all my fellow pet owners around the world; have a safe, abundant and blessed holiday!